intertect/intertect/src/content/lesson_3/part_1.md

 latch and perform the decode before saving its result in the ID/EX latch and so on.
 While this is implemented in hardware in reality, we're emulating it as objects here.

 - We **expect** all instructions to be decoded with the appropriate names.
+If any latch is set to `undefined`, we assume the pipeline stage reading from this latch is to be skipped.
 Object latch saves must match **exactly** these names/types for these cases:

 - `latches.if_id` (IF/ID latch): Must be the `unsigned 32-bit` binary instruction!
 Remember once
   again to call `ToUint32(x)` on whatever binary result you get before storing it in the latch